Green Bean Almondine with Bacon

 • Watch the almonds closely to avoid burning.

-You can make this for a holiday meal or just any occasion under the sun.
+You can make this for holiday meals or for any special occasions.

 A skillet of the green beans, bacon, and sautéed almonds.